holyavkin/Public/codex.md

 #### Metaphysics:
+- There is Ego and Now.
+When it's now there is no Ego.
 - Life is a game.
 Enjoy it.
 - Karma/luck/destiny/call/butterfly-effect exists/works: every event has cause and effect.
-- You can only **feel** the True/source/God/soul/right/meaning/purpose/randomness, not understand it.
+- You can only **feel** the True/source/God/soul/right/meaning/purpose/randomness, not **understand** it.
+My purpose is to be an awesome dad.
 - Perception/sensation is the awareness of things changing.
 We can't perceive or sense things that aren't changing.
+Everything is changing, even permanent constants.
 - Wisdom is a knowleadge applied to life.
 - Evolution is the nature is learning by itself.
 - If you want to understand recursion you need to understand recursion.
 - Everything is going through cycle born and die.
 - The Secret/transurfing works.
 Observe your thoughts.
+Think positive.
+Visualize your future.
 - Placebo works better if you believe on it deeper with no doubt.
 - Everything is the one/counsisncessness/the-matrix/AI, we are all connected.